 - 1. Access the virtual appliance host management interface (for example, vSphere Client or XenCenter). - 2.
 Reboot the virtual appliance, "forcefully" if required. - 3.
 Access the virtual appliance console. - 4.
-Press Escape when you see the following prompt:
+During startup, press Escape when you see the 5-second countdown. - 5.
+Choose Recovery mode from the boot menu and press Enter. - 6.
+At the prompt, enter the following command: